Inori/GPCS4/Doc/DeveloperGuide.md

    And for clang compatible bug, maybe we should find a more flexable solution.

 ## Run demos/games:
-Currently, GPCS4 need a path of main elf/bin as input parameter, and will redirect all `app0` access to the current working directory.
+Currently, GPCS4 need a path of main elf/bin as input parameter, and will redirect all `app0` access to the `Current Working Directory`.
 ie. `/app0/shader_vv.sb` to `E:\Code\GPCS4\Debug\shader_vv.sb`

 Follow the steps: